 Moderators are randomly allocated to centres.
 You will be able to find out your moderator’s name and address from early April via Edexcel Online.

 Your centre will receive a stationery send which will contain envelopes suitable for sending coursework to the moderator.

 What other materials need to be sent to the moderator?

 As well as the sample of student work and Edexcel Online print out of student marks, you should also send to the moderator the relevant students' completed resource record sheets and students' individual candidate authentication/mark sheets.

-If you have used our new specification coursework advisory service you should send the moderator a copy of the feedback proforma(s) you received.
+If you have used our A level History coursework advisory service you should send the moderator a copy of the feedback proforma(s) you received.
 Please note this is not a compulsory service so only send this if you used the service.

 Please note that you do not need to send copies of interpretations used by students to the moderator.